Are you considering a job or internship in the legal field? Explore these online resources to get started.

 In 2012, Ms. Ray graduated from Washington and Lee School of Law.
 During law school, Ms. Ray was a Kirgis Fellow, an Honor Advocate, and the Publications Editor of the Journal of Civil Rights and Social Justice.
 As part of the Third Year Program, Ms. Ray served as a student law clerk to the Honorable Michael F. Urbanski, District Court Judge in the Western District of Virginia.
 During the summers, Ms. Ray combined her language skills with her interest in international law as a summer associate with McDermott, Will & Emery's Shanghai office.
 She also served as a research assistant to Professor Susan Franck, focusing on the structures and procedures of international tribunals.

-J.R. graduated from Washington and Lee in 1991 after majoring in Journalism and East Asian Studies.
-He spent three years in Japan post-graduation and prior to law school.
-As a lawyer, J.R. has lived and/or worked in over 40 countries throughout the world, including spending the past three years opening and managing a new office for his law firm in Tokyo.
+J.R. graduated from Washington and Lee in 1991 after majoring in Journalism and East Asian Studies (Japanese).
+He spent three years in Japan post-graduation before returning to graduate from the University of Richmond School of Law in 1997.
+After graduation, J.R. clerked for W&L alum David H. Adams in Norfolk, Virginia, a retired federal bankruptcy judge.
+He then joined Hunton & Williams in Richmond, Virginia, where he remains a partner today.
+As a H&W lawyer, J.R. has lived and/or worked in over 40 countries throughout the world, including spending three years opening and managing a new office for his law firm in Tokyo from 2011 to 2014.
 His legal practice involves corporate finance, infrastructure development, restructuring and commercial litigation.